vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

 2. Create a graph space **basketballplayer** in the Nebula Graph and create a Schema as shown below.

     ```ngql
-    ## create graph space
+    ## Create a graph space.
     nebula> CREATE SPACE basketballplayer \
             (partition_num = 10, \
             replica_factor = 1, \
             vid_type = FIXED_STRING(30));

-    ## use the graph space basketballplayer
+    ## Use the graph space basketballplayer.
     nebula> USE basketballplayer;

-    ## create Tag player
+    ## Create the Tag player.
     nebula> CREATE TAG player(name string, age int);

-    ## create Tag team
+    ## Create the Tag team.
     nebula> CREATE TAG team(name string);

-    ## create Edge type follow
+    ## Create the Edge type follow.
     nebula> CREATE EDGE follow(degree int);

-    ## create Edge type serve
+    ## Create the Edge type serve.
     nebula> CREATE EDGE serve(start_year int, end_year int);
     ```

 For more information, see [Quick start workflow](../../2.quick-start/1.quick-start-workflow.md).

-### Step 2: Modify configuration file
+### Step 2: Modify configuration files

 !!! note

     If some data is stored in Kafka's value field, you need to modify the source code, get the value from Kafka, parse the value through the from_JSON function, and return it as a Dataframe.

-After Exchange is compiled, copy the conf file `target/classes/application.conf` settings Kafka data source configuration.
-In this case, the copied file is called `kafka_application.conf`.
+After Exchange is compiled, copy the conf file `target/classes/application.conf` to set Kafka data source configuration.
+In this example, the copied file is called `kafka_application.conf`.
 For details on each configuration item, see [Parameters in the configuration file](../parameter-reference/ex-ug-parameter.md).

 ```conf
 {